Food Insecurity in Canada

 Walmart's commitment to hunger relief

-In Canada, Walmart stores have donated more than five million pounds of food to food banks across the country through our comprehensive food diversion program.
+In Canada, Walmart stores have donated more than 11 million pounds of food to food banks across the country through our comprehensive food diversion program.
 This program pairs Walmart Canada stores with a local food bank and ensures good food is donated to those who need it most.
 Globally, Walmart donates one billion pounds of food in North America each year.
 Second Harvest, a food recovery organization also receives food donations from our Perishable Distribution Centre in Mississauga with pick-ups occurring multiple times per week.

 Supporting infrastructure and capacity building in our food bank network

 In addition to food donations Walmart Canada has donated over $2.1 million since 2011 to Food Banks Canada and the Walmart Foundation has donated more than $2 million to build capacity in Food Banks Canada and Canadian food recovery networks including Second Harvest and Quest Food Recovery – meaning more trucks, more refrigerators and more people to get this food to those who need it most.
 This increased capacity offers local food banks the ability to accept more food from donors, be it from Walmart or any other organization including other retailers that has good food to donate.
 These grants are the first step in a multi-year, multi-million dollar commitment to strengthen food security in Canada.